What Is ADHD?

 How is ADHD treated?

 For younger children, behavior therapy is often used when treating ADHD.
 Behavior therapy is typically administered by parents and can help children develop healthy behaviors, such as paying attention and controlling emotions.
-It can also help caregivers avoid poor parenting practices that may make managing symptoms of a child’s ADHD more difficult.
+It can also help caregivers avoid parenting practices that may make managing symptoms of a child’s ADHD more difficult—especially practices that typically work with other children but are ineffective or even problematic for a child with ADHD.

 Managing attention-deficit/hyperactivity disorder with online therapy